 Cumulative learning about generalizability and mechanism may not always be the explicit or even the implicit goal of historical political economy.
 Even where scholars care about generalizable lessons, assessing the validity of inferences about causal relations in a particular case or event may rightly take priority.
-If we are not even right about the historical consequences of the Glorious Revolution-to take just one example-then extrapolating lessons about the effects of parliamentary checks on royal authority for investment, government borrowing, or economic development in general might seem besides the point.7
+If we are not even right about the historical consequences of the Glorious Revolution-to take just one example-then extrapolating lessons about the effects of parliamentary checks on royal authority for investment, government borrowing, or economic development in general might seem besides the point.

-Yet, there are many reasons that historical political economy as a field focuses or should focus, either implicitly or explicitly, on generalizability and mechanism.
+Yet, there are many reasons that HPE as a field focuses or should focus on generalizability and mechanism.
 Whether empirical work is seen as an avenue for developing new theoretical insights or as a means for testing theory, the question of how findings apply beyond the setting at hand is often implicit, if not explicit.
 Substantive work in HPE is also often-though of course not always-especially concerned with empirical phenomena that extend beyond a particular case, in the sense that many cases may be shaped in similar ways by similar phenomena.
-Indeed, claims to generalizable knowledge may help to define HPE as a field and in some ways set it off from cognate work in the discipline of history.
+Indeed, claims to generalizable knowledge may help to define HPE as a field and in some ways distinguish it from cognate work in the discipline of history.
 How, then, can we best make progress in this area?

-The assessment of generalizability and of mechanism relies critically on theory, a point made well for example in the excellent recent article of Gailmard (2021a); see also, inter alia, Ashworth et al. (2021).
+The assessment of generalizability and of mechanism relies critically on theory, a point made well for example by Gailmard (2021a); see also, inter alia, Ashworth et al. (2021).
 A mechanism itself can be seen as a theoretical construct of a social process that causes an event rather than as an intervening variable (Waldner 2016).
 This does not gainsay the role of observables, however.
 We can call a "mediating variable" a mechanism, an indicator of a mechanism, or a variable that would take on a particular value if a specific theory of mechanism were true without doing undue violence to interpretation.
 What seems critical is (at least) to assess whether particular theories are consistent or inconsistent with specific patterns of evidence.
-While many potential theories may help to explain a particular observed set of facts, not all theories can; and multiplication of the relevant facts sharpens the theoretical challenges but also the potential insights.
+Not all theories can explain a particular observed set of facts; and multiplication of the relevant facts sharpens the theoretical challenges but also the potential insights.
 Theories can also generate new observable implications that can be tested against additional evidence from a case, a perspective echoed in diverse work on within-case process tracing (e.g. Collier, Brady, and Seawright 2010; Collier 2011) as well as other advice on theoretical development in relation to qualitative evidence (e.g. King, Keohane and Verba 1994).

-7 North and Weingast (1989); for critiques, see Stasavage (2002; 2007) or Pincus and Robinson (2014), among others.
+&lt;sup>7 North and Weingast (1989); for critiques, see Stasavage (2002; 2007), Pincus and Robinson (2014), among others.